All-Mem: Agentic Lifelong Memory via Dynamic Topology Evolution: Conclusion

 \section{Conclusion}

-We introduced \textsc{All-Mem}, a lifelong memory framework that treats long-horizon agent memory as a \emph{budgeted maintenance-and-recovery} problem. \textsc{All-Mem} organizes memories into a topology-structured bank with a curated \emph{visible surface} to bound anchoring cost, and periodically consolidates the topology via confidence-scored, non-destructive edits while preserving immutable evidence.
-At query time, it anchors on the surface and performs hop-bounded, budgeted expansion over typed links to recover archived evidence when needed.
-Across \textsc{LoCoMo} and \textsc{LongMemEval-s}, \textsc{All-Mem} improves retrieval and downstream QA under comparable budgets, reduces context injection, and scales more favorably with growing history.
-Future work includes adaptive confidence gating and operator scheduling, richer link semantics for robustness, and evaluation in real-world agents under privacy and safety constraints.
+We introduced All-Mem, a lifelong memory framework that frames long-horizon agent memory as a \emph{budgeted maintenance-and-recovery} problem.
+It maintains a topology-structured bank with a curated visible surface, applies confidence-gated non-destructive consolidation, and recovers archived evidence through hop-bounded typed-link expansion.
+This online/offline design keeps retrieval bounded while allowing the memory bank to be repaired as histories grow.
+Across LoCoMo and LongMemEval-s, All-Mem improves retrieval and downstream QA; further analyses show the gains come from better surface maintenance and budgeted recovery rather than larger context injection.
+Future work includes adaptive operator scheduling, richer link semantics, and privacy-aware retention/deletion.